nathanwn/souffle-analyzer/docs/notes.md

 The project was initially built with the following criteria in mind:

 * Ensure support for all 3 operating systems Windows, Linux, and MacOS to certain extends: all tests should pass and the project should build successfully on any supposedly supported platform.
 * Ensure easy dev setup.
 Support almost [all supported Python versions still currently under LTS](https://devguide.python.org/versions/#supported-versions).
+See [contributing.md](./contributing.md).
 * Ensure extensive testing.
 * Aim for reasonably good performance.